wendysegura/Simple_OS/README.md

 * `../binutils-2.24/configure --target=$TARGET --enable-interwork --enable-multilib --disable-nls --disable-werror --prefix=$PREFIX 2>&1 | tee configure.log`
 * `sudo make all install 2>&1 | tee make.log`

+# SWAP # READ PLEASE!!
-# If the peak RAM used during installation is greater than that of EC2 micro instance.
+If the peak RAM used during installation is greater than that of EC2 micro instance.
 Use a larger instance or use swap.
 If you are using VM like myself you will need this step before proceeding with gcc.

 * `SWAP=/tmp/swap`
 * `dd if=/dev/zero of=$SWAP bs=1M count=500`